 If you’re not a tech person, it can be hard to keep up with the hottest new gadgets.
 For the past 27 years the Consumer Technology Association has produced an annual report on consumer-technology holiday-purchasing patterns.
 We spoke with Lesley Rohrbaugh, the research director at the CTA, to round up the must-have recommendations in tech this year.
 This Lenovo Chromebook Duet is ideal if you’re looking for a tablet and laptop in one.
 Find more tech gifts here.

 We’ve found gifts for a friend who’s just switched jobs, to presents for a recently moved-out sister, all from ESEA-owned businesses.
-For the friend whose showstopper would earn them star baker, try these satin-lined oven mitts from Floetry.
+For the girlfriend who has an ear stack, try these recycled silver earrings from Loveness Lee.
 Find more gifts for every type of person here, and when you’re done make sure to also take a look at our more extensive guide of 36 ESEA-owned businesses to shop.

 We’ve listed gift ideas from eight frequent fliers — including ardent solo travellers, an outdoorsy hiker, and a mum well-versed in taking a toddler abroad — guaranteed to help your travelling friends get on with the best part of going away: making other people jealous.
 Travel content creator Rosie Providence said this Flat Lay Company makeup bag is “one of the best inventions of recent years.”
 Find more gifts for frequent travellers here.

 We’ve researched the best giftable subscriptions for every kind of person, whether they’re an avid pasta lover, busy parent, or someone who just wants a really good pair of socks.
 For the friend whose home should be in Architectural Digest, this interior-design box contains four full-size home accessories you can purchase as a one-off or as a monthly subscription.
 Find more giftable subscription services here.